Delphi murders: Affidavit says Richard Allen linked to bullet at crime scene

 A redacted version of the probable cause affidavit was released on Tuesday, finally revealing what led to the arrest and charging of local man Richard Allen almost five years on from the murders of Libby German and Abby Williams.

-The bombshell document states that ballistics revealed that an unspent bullet found close to the bodies of the teenage victims came from Mr Allen’s gun.
+The bombshell document states that ballistics confirmed that an unspent .40 caliber round found close to the bodies of the teenage victims had come from Mr Allen’s gun.

+“An unspent .40 caliber round between the bodies of Victim 1 and Victim 1 was forensically identified to have been cycled through Richard Allen’s Sig Sauer Model P226,” the documents read.

+The Sig Sauer Model P226, which the suspect owned since 2001, was found during a search of Mr Allen’s home last month.

-In a police interview, the 50-year-old local man allegedly said that he was the only person with access to the firearm.
+In police interviews, both the 50-year-old local man and his wife Kathy allegedly confirmed that he was the only person with access to the firearm.

+Mr Allen had “no explanation” as to how the spent bullet ended up in between the bodies of the two teenage victims, the document states.

+In a police interview on 13 October, Mr Allen said he had “not been on the property where the unspent round was found, that he did not know the property owner, and that he had no explanation as to why a round cycled through his firearm would be at that location,” the papers say.
+The property owner – Ron Logan – was also previously suspected by police.
+He died in 2020.

+A vehicle matching the description of one belonging to Mr Allen at the time of the killings was also spotted by several witnesses parked close to the trail, the documents state.

+In a revelation that will likely raise questions about the five-year investigation, the affidavit also confirms that Mr Allen was on the police radar at the time of the murders.

-The affidavit also reveals that Mr Allen had confessed to police back in 2017 that he was on the Monon High Bridge Trail on the day of the murders – 13 February 2017.
+Mr Allen was interviewed by police back in 2017 and had confessed to being on the Monon High Bridge Trail on the afternoon of 13 February 2017 – at the same day and time that the victims went on a fateful walk along the trail.

+At the time, he denied any involvement in the murders and insisted he had never seen the two girls that day.

+Last month, the CVS worker and married father to a daughter was arrested and charged with murder.

-The document had been under lock and key since Mr Allen’s arrest last month as prosecutors asked a judge to keep it sealed.
+The affidavit had been under lock and key ever since as prosecutors asked a judge to keep it sealed.

 Prosecutors said that sealing the affidavit was important to protecting the investigation as they believe that the suspect may not be the sole person involved in the killings.

-Following a court hearing last week, a judge agreed that a partially-redacted version could be released to the public.
+Following a court hearing last week, a judge on Tuesday ordered a partially-redacted version could be released to the public.

 On 13 February 2017, best friends Libby, 14, and Abby, 13, set off on a hike along the Monon High Bridge Trail in their hometown of Delphi.